10 Best SMS OTP Service Providers in 2026

 Delivery and reliability

-Plivo positions its Verify API as a secure, efficient solution for SMS & Voice One Time Passwords.
+Plivo positions its Verify API as a secure, efficient solution for SMS and voice OTPs.
 The company’s status page indicates that its Verify API is an active product.
 For teams looking for a simple verification solution without bloat, Plivo might be an attractive option.

 Global delivery